- Gartner has provided information on SAP Fiori to the market that has proven to be highly inaccurate.

 This sentence means absolutely nothing.

 Fiori does not allow for important process standardization.
 The term “system of record” seems just thrown into this sentence, and it has no meaning.
-What if it did allow for process standardization — should it be applied also to SAP applications that are not the system of record?
+What if it did allow for process standardization — should it be applied to SAP applications that are not the record system?

 Gartner on SAP Fiori as SAPGUI Replacement?